codedevbrad/therapy_uniproject/readme.md

       key = DB_ATLAS_test

 ## things to acheive and improve.
- [] can I add features to implement to the github project board. this way, people could contribute?
+   can I add features to implement to the github project board. this way, people could contribute?
      - limitation is that i'm unsure on how to properly accept and merge new pull requests.
 I know developers setup a testing policy  for commits to make sure changes don't break the app.
- []

- ## project structure.

- ## project evidence and analysis.